zenphoto/zenphoto/README.md

 Status
 ------

-We're currently in the process of migrating from SVN to Git, so some things may be messy while we get settled.
+We're currently in the process of migrating from SVN to Git.

 Our old Subversion repository is here: http://www.zenphoto.org/svn - development has ceased there as of Oct 19 2012.

 Older builds may be found here: http://www.zenphoto.org/files/

-As of Oct 19th 2012, all release builds will be available on the Downloads page of this github repository [or via this direct link](https://github.com/zenphoto/zenphoto/zipball/master).
-Nightly builds will be discontinued in favor of zip packages of the repository available from the "Code" view, or a simple `git clone` to check out the latest code.
+As of Oct 19th 2012, all Zenphoto v1.4.4 builds will be available on the Downloads page of this github repository [or via this direct link](https://github.com/zenphoto/zenphoto/zipball/master).
+Nightly development builds will be discontinued in favor of zip packages of the repository available from the "Code" view, or a simple `git clone` to check out the latest code.
 All problem reports for this release should be filed as GitHub issues!

+Support for Zenphoto v1.4.3 will continue with the Trunc nightly builds until replaced by the 1.4.4 release.